DCAN-Labs/HBCD-MADE/docs/source/tutorial.rst

 - Open ``proc_settings_HBCD.json`` and set the ``channel_locations`` path to where HBCD-MADE is stored on your computer.

 5. Run ``test_HBCD_MADE.m``
 	Once complete, output will be available in the user-selected output directory.
-See the `expected outputs` page for descriptions of all HBCD-MADE output.
+See :doc:`Expected Outputs </expected_outputs.rst>` for descriptions of all HBCD-MADE output.